Azure-Samples/azure-sdk-for-java-storage-blob-upload-download/README.md

 ---
 page_type: sample
+languages:
-languages: java
+- java
 products:
 - azure
 - azure-storage
-description: "A simple sample project to help you get started using Azure Storage with Java as the development language."
+description: "A sample project to help you get started using Azure Storage with Java as the development language."
+urlFragment: azure-sdk-storage-sample
 ---

+# Get started using Azure Storage with Java

 ### SDK Versions
 In this sample, you will find the following folders: